orchetect/PrefsKit/README.md

 > - when the type may have more than one possible encoding format, or
 > - a type whose encoding format has changed over time and generational formats need to be maintained (ie: for legacy preferences migration)
 >
-> If it is for a custom type that is one you own and there is only one encoding format for it, one alternative approach is to conform it to Swift's `Codable` instead and use `@JSONDataCodablePref` or `@JSONStringCodablePref` to store it.
+> If it is for a custom type that is one you own and there is only one encoding format for it, an alternative approach is to conform it to Swift's `Codable` instead and use `@JSONDataCodablePref` or `@JSONStringCodablePref` to store it.

 ### Composing Value Coding Strategies